sumwale/ybox/README.md

   repository, if available, else: `pip install simple-term-menu packaging` (obviously
       you will need `pip` itself to be installed which should be in your distribution repositories e.g. ubuntu/debian have it as `python3-pip`)
-- (optional) NVIDIA acceleration: if you intend to run games/video editors/... that need access to NVIDIA GPU acceleration, then you need to install [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html); for example on ubuntu with podman configure the apt repository and install the package as noted in the link, then run `sudo nvidia-ctk cdi generate --output=/etc/cdi/nvidia.yaml` (this will need to be repeated if nvidia driver version is upgraded)

 In the future, installer will take care of setting all of these up.